Stochastic epidemic models with varying infectivity and waning immunity: Model description

-For $ i \geq 1 $, $ \eta_{k,i} $ is the duration of the infectious period of the $ k $-th individual following its $ i $-th infection, while $ \eta_{k,0} = 0 $ if the $ k $-th individual is initially susceptible and $ \eta_{k,0} > 0 $ is the remaining infectious period of the $ k $-th individual if it is initially infectious.
-We shall say that the $ k $-th individual is currently infectious (resp. uninfectious) if $ \varsigma^N_k(t) < \eta_{k,A^N_k(t)} $ (resp. $ \varsigma^N_k(t) \geq \eta_{k, A^N_k(t)} $).
-Note that, with this definition, an individual may be called infectious even if its current infectivity is equal to zero, for example during an exposed period.
-In the same way, an individual is called uninfectious if it is \emph{no longer infectious} or has never been infected, hence this group comprises both recovered and susceptible individuals.
+For $ i \geq 1 $, $ \eta_{k,i} $ is the duration of the infected period of the $ k $-th individual following its $ i $-th infection, while $ \eta_{k,0} = 0 $ if the $ k $-th individual is initially susceptible and $ \eta_{k,0} > 0 $ is the remaining infected period of the $ k $-th individual if it is initially infected.
+We shall say that the $ k $-th individual is currently infected (resp. uninfected) if $ \varsigma^N_k(t) < \eta_{k,A^N_k(t)} $ (resp. $ \varsigma^N_k(t) \geq \eta_{k, A^N_k(t)} $).
+Note that, with this definition, an individual need not be infectious when he/she is infected.
+In the same way, an individual is called uninfected if he/she is \emph{no longer infected} or has never been infected, hence this group comprises both recovered and susceptible individuals.
 This choice of two broadly defined compartments allows us to keep the notations tractable, but the equations obtained below can be generalized in a straightforward way to keep track of the number of individuals at different stages of their infection and susceptibility in more detail.

-Let $ I^N(t) $ (resp. $ U^N(t) $) denote the number of infectious (resp. uninfectious) individuals in the population at time $ t \geq 0 $.
+Let $ I^N(t) $ (resp. $ U^N(t) $) denote the number of infected (resp. uninfected) individuals in the population at time $ t \geq 0 $.
 Then

 Note that, quite obviously, $ U^N(t) + I^N(t) = N $ for all $ t \geq 0 $.
 We then define

 Recall that $ \lbrace (\lambda_{k,0},\gamma_{k,0}), 1 \leq k \leq N \rbrace $, and hence $ (\eta_{k,0}, 1 \leq k \leq N) $, are independent and identically distributed.
 Thus by the law of large numbers,